Are you a house painter?

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR PAINTERS

 - The danger of using water-based paints: Painters use many different types of paint, including water-based paints.
 While the harmfulness of water-based paints is much lower than that of paints based on organic solvents (particularly in the event of inhalation), they are not without risk.
 In particular, water-based paints contain glycol ethers, which give rise to various physical risks through skin contact.
 Risks associated with the use of water-based paints arise during site preparation and painting operations, as well as during the clean-up phase, when brushes/pots need to be cleaned, etc. Failure to wear Personal Protective Equipment (PPE) such as gloves and overalls suitable for painting work increases the likelihood of paint coming into contact with the skin.
 Compared with organic solvent-based paints, water-based paints emit far fewer Volatile Organic Compounds (VOCs) and are therefore less dangerous when vapors are inhaled.
 The main risks from water-based paints arise from skin contact, as glycol ether can cause skin irritation and sensitization.
 It is also toxic to the blood over the long term, and causes reproductive disorders.